Antimality/MyBoplMods/README.md

 Character cycles colors constantly.
 More just a POC to see what is possible.
 ## Ability Cycle
 Change which ability (left/right/middle) get's swichted when picking up a new ability.
 Either controlled or random. (get premission from AbilityStorm maker)
-## InfiniteBlackHoles
-Make as many black holes as you wish from a single ability!

 # Other projects
 * Steamline the Config Sync to an api-ish thing